 Intoxication manslaughter is a giant human tragedy on both sides.
-Intoxication manslaughter is a charge that literally and figuratively changes the lives of people involved and their families.
+Intoxication manslaughter is a charge that literally and figuratively changes the lives of people involved and their families forever.
 It is astonishingly shocking and stressful nightmare for all involved.
-And then comes the daunting legal process to sort out causation, intoxication, and appropriate punishment.
+And then comes the daunting legal process to sort out causation, intoxication, and potentially, the appropriate punishment.

 While you are reading this because you or someone you know was arrested for intoxication manslaughter, the government is already working on mounting their case against you or your loved one.
 An accomplished, experienced and knowledgeable board certified DWI attorney is immediately needed to properly investigate your case.
 You need a law firm that has the resources available to dedicate to your defense with investigators ready to be dispatched to the accident scene to preserve evidence.
 A knowledgeable and experienced criminal defense lawyer with a demonstrated history of winning intoxication manslaughter cases is key to properly navigating the legal complexity of an intoxication manslaughter charge.
 This page is meant to provide an overview of intoxication manslaughter in the state of Texas, however, this information cannot replace the counsel and advisement of a skilled attorney who well-versed in Texas manslaughter law.
 If you have been charged with intoxication manslaughter in Texas, it is imperative that you seek and consult with an attorney sooner rather than later.
 Favorable evidence could be lost if you delay retaining a skilled and seasoned lawyer.
 Contact Board Certified DWI and Criminal Defense Lawyer Doug Murphy and his team now to discuss your case.